Dddddduo/BalloonWords/README.en.md

 #### Description
 BallonWords is a lightweight Chinese sentence inspiration platform, dedicated to endowing words with vitality through technology.
-We use dynamic balloon special effects to carry every touching sentence, allowing fragmented inspirations such as classic lines, internet catchphrases, 和 literary excerpts to float into the digital world in a fun way, thus building an ever - growing open - ended sentence library.
+We use dynamic balloon special effects to carry every touching sentence, allowing fragmented inspirations such as classic lines, internet catchphrases, and literary excerpts to float into the digital world in a fun way, thus building an ever - growing open - ended sentence library.

 This is a balloon art exhibition woven with JVM.
-The HashSet serves as the balloon - tying rope, 和 the LinkedList forms the floating trajectory.
+The HashSet serves as the balloon - tying rope, and the LinkedList forms the floating trajectory.
 Through the dynamic object pool technology, each sentence becomes a suspendable BalloonEntity, gracefully swaying in the airflow of the Spring application context.

 We aim to make every byte bloom into a balloon filled with philosophical thoughts, hovering lightly in the quantum gap between reality and imagination.